gowrijsuria/Model-Predictive-Control/README.md

 # Model-Predictive-Control
-Model Predictive Control for Holonomic Robot with and without obstacles
+Model Predictive Control for Holonomic Robot with and without obstacles using cvx optimization solver in MATLAB.

+Check the report for more details.
 ### Instructions
 The folders With_obstacles/ and Without_obstacles/ contain Matlab code for MPC.